 The effect is subtle.
 It removes the whitest whites without removing the finesse of the drawing beneath.
 It’s adding another non-destructive tonal layer.
 This unifies all the lightest areas of the drawing and they blend together more naturally.

 Of course, you will lose the highlights, but that’s no problem.
-A battery eraser will restore the paper to its original state.
+A Battery Eraser will restore the paper to its original state.
 You can rescue the sparkle in an eye with one dot of the eraser.

-Creating Strong Contrast in Pencil
+10. How to Create Strong Contrast in Pencil

 Perhaps the greatest drawback of using graphite is the shine.
 Soft graphite reflects light and that distracts the eye.